Here's What You'll Get From Audio Issues

 I’ve written over 1,000 articles and tutorials on audio production, both on Audio Issues and for other audio publications such as MusicTech magazine, Audiotuts+, The Pro Audio Files, Recording Revolution to name a few.

 Additionally, I’ve taught classes on music production and audio engineering, teaching the technical side of recording and mixing in addition to hosting workshops on live sound.

 Let me tell you, I had no clue what I was doing when I first started doing audio and music production.

 I used to move the mic around aimlessly because I had no idea what I was looking for.
 And whenever I hit record I always ended up with a terrible sound.
 Whether I was recording a musician or a full band I was never secure with the best way to approach the recording session.

 What’s more, I had no idea how all my equipment worked.
 I didn’t understand my audio interface or whether I was recording loud enough.
 I’ll tell you, even my DAW terrified me with all those different plug-ins and processors I needed to figure out.

 Even when I tried to mix I had a hard time.
 I thought mixing was supposed to be fun and cool but I was just intimidated.
 All I was doing was randomly inserting plug-ins and processors on every track, shrugging my shoulders because I couldn’t really figure out how anything worked.

 No matter what I did I couldn’t make it sound better.
 I mean, the songs changed, but I didn’t really know where I was going with the mix.
 There was no balance to the instruments and the vocals sounded glued on and fake.

-It just screamed “amateur.”
+Our site It just screamed “amateur.”